 One of the most important was the development of democracy in Athens, which was developed as a way to rid their city of tyrants.

-This system of government emerged from a period of turmoil and conflict, and it would go on to have a profound impact upon Western civilisation.
+This system of government would go on to have a profound impact upon Westen civilisation.

-The Olympic Games also began during the Greek Dark Age.
-These games were a way of celebrating the gods, and they soon became a hugely important part of Greek culture.
+Also, the Olympic Games also began during the Greek Dark Age.
+These were a way of celebrating the gods, and they soon became a hugely important part of Greek culture.

-The first recorded Olympic Games occurred in776 BC, and they would continue to be held every four years for centuries to come.
+The first recorded Olympic Games is traditionally dated to 776 BC, and they would continue to be held every four years for centuries to come.

 Religious beliefs also developed during this time.
 In particular, the Delphic Oracle became an important part of Greek religion.

-Others, however, believe that the term is accurate.
-They argue that the Greek Dark Age was a time of great instability, decline and hardship.
+Other scholars, however, believe that the term is still accurate.
+They argue that the Greek Dark Age was clearly a time of great instability, decline and hardship.

-However, the name 'Dark Age' remains a useful way of describing this period of time because it highlights how little we know from written sources, and that it highlights how much modern scholars are 'in the dark' about many details of these centuries.
+However, the name 'Dark Age' remains a useful way of describing this period of time because it highlights how little we know from written sources, and how much modern scholars are 'in the dark' about many details of these centuries.

 This designation also helps to emphasise the contrast between the Greek Dark Age and the following Classical period.